The 15 Best Software Development Companies in Chile

 What data privacy laws apply to outsourcing in Chile?

-Chile enacted Law 21.719 (approved August 2024, fully effective December 2026), a comprehensive GDPR-aligned data protection framework that creates a dedicated Data Protection Authority.
-This replaces Chile's previously outdated privacy regime and gives US companies enforceable data handling standards.
+Chile enacted Law 21.719 (approved August 2024, fully effective December 2026), a GDPR-aligned data protection framework that creates a dedicated Data Protection Authority.
+This replaces Chile's outdated privacy regime and gives US companies enforceable data handling standards.
 Contracts should include data processing agreements and explicit data residency clauses in anticipation of full enforcement.

 We Are a Collaborative of Experts in The Software Development Industry